 Our Goal for Expanding Access to Medicines and Healthcare

 Working together with partners, we aim to prevent an estimated 120 million unintended pregnancies by 2030.
-We plan to provide 100 million girls and women in LMICs with affordable access to contraceptive options by 2030.
+We plan to provide 100 million girls and women in lowand middle-income countries (LMICs) with affordable access to contraceptive options by 2030.